Maternity of the Blessed Virgin Mary Catholic Church

 There may be times when young people have difficulty focusing, following directions, or cooperating for many reasons.
 Speak to the person privately in a gentle and direct manner.
 You may have to remove the individual from the group setting (which is highly recommended) in order to have that conversation.
 See the guidelines below for Safety of Youth and Adult Participants.
 It is important that you not publicly humiliate another person.
 If needed, please do not hesitate to ask other adult chaperones or your parish leader for help, especially if the cause of these behaviors is beyond your ability to respond.

-For the Safety of the Youth Participants & Adult Chaperones
+For the Safety of the Youth Participants and Adult Chaperones

 No adult should be alone in an enclosed area with a youth participant.
 Conversations with youth should take place in a public location.
 If you are speaking to youth in a room, make sure the door to that room remains open.
 When responding to situations in opposite-sex housing, make sure another adult is present and announces your presence prior to entering the area.
 See “Protecting God’s Children” below.